Dev-4-School/Dev-4-School/README.md

 - 👋 Hi, I’m @Dev-4-School CHR B E
 - 👀 I’m interested in all whats concerning IT and Software engineering
 - 🌱 I’m currently learning PHP JAVA REACT JS  AND C++
-- 💞️ I’m looking to freelance on small projects
+- 💞️ I’m looking for freelancing opportunities on small projects
 - 📫

 <!---